At a glance

 2. Agree on the course of treatment.

-It’s important for you and your ex to be on board with the classroom , therapies, and/or medications your child’s team recommends.
-When one partner isn’t on board, it can cause arguments down the line.
+It’s also crucial that you and your ex get on the same page when it comes to the classroom , therapies, and/or medications your child’s team recommends.
+If one partner isn’t on board, it can cause unneeded stress and arguments down the line.

 3. Map out financial responsibilities.

 Are you and your ex both comfortable with the in-school services your child receives?
-If he is to receive extra treatments, who will pay?
+If your child needs to receive extra treatments, who will pay for them?
 Whose insurance will cover more services?
-Research what different specialists will cost.
+Research what different specialists and treatments will cost.
 Talk honestly about what you’re each willing and able to spend.

 4. Commit to communicate.

 You don’t need to be chatty with your ex.
-But it’s crucial to keep the lines of communication open about your child’s needs.
+But it’s important to keep the lines of communication open about your child’s needs.
 Decide how you two can keep in touch and have difficult conversations without fighting.
 Do face-to-face talks or phone calls get too heated?
 Agree to send Monday emails instead.
-You can cover the week’s schedule, any questions or concerns, and upcoming appointments or tasks.
+You can cover the week’s schedule, any questions or concerns, and upcoming appointments or tasks in this way.

 5. React calmly, especially in front of your child.